jesusoterogomez/blog/_posts/2017-04-03-keeping-up-with-tech.markdown

 Often, you will find different tools that can help you achieve the same (or similar) result.
 Examples of this are:
+- Browserify vs. Webpack
-- browserify vs. webpack
+- Npm vs. Yarn
-- npm vs. yarn
+- Gulp vs. Grunt
-- gulp vs. grunt
+- SCSS vs. LESS
-- scss vs. less
+- <I name it> vs. <You name it>

-If you already answered some of the "Whys" above.
+If you already answered some of the "whys" above.
 It should be very simple to choose between options that seem like good candidates for your end goal.

 What is left is *mostly* objective reasoning and comparing what's the right tool for you.

 It's rather difficult to give pointers on what to compare if I'm not mentioning anything specific.
 But normally if I have to make this choice.
 I compare things like:

-- documentation & learning curve
+- Documentation & learning curve
-- performance
+- Performance
-- platform/browser compatibility
+- Platform/browser compatibility
-- how active is the project
+- How active the project is
-- does it have what I need out of the box?.
+- Does it have what I need out of the box?.
 Is it customizable if it doesn't?
-- does it look like a promising technology that will still be relevant/exist some time down the line?
+- Does it look like a promising technology that will still be relevant/exist some time down the line?

 ### To put it short